Best EPOS Systems in 2024 | UK POS Provider Guide

 Lightspeed: Testing Summary

 We tested both Lightspeed Retail and Lightspeed Restaurant.
 Our experience was split when it came to ease of use.
-Certain tasks, like processing orders or adding discounts were very easy, while we struggled with others, like adding a modification to a food order, or letting a customer partially pay with loyalty points.
+Certain tasks, like processing orders or adding discounts were “very easy”, while some testers struggled with adding a new customer profile, noting that they encountered “a buffering symbol” and that changes weren’t saved.

 Screenshot of Lightspeed retail homepage showing products that can be added to checkout.